Gruntfuggly/todo-tree/README.md

 `background` - used to set the background colour of the highlight in the editor.

 `opacity` - percentage value used with the background colour.
-100% will produce an opaque background which will obscure selection and other decorations.
+100% will produce an opaque background which will obscure selection and other decorations. *Note: opacity is ignored when theme colours are used.*

 `fontWeight`, `fontStyle`, `textDecoration` - can be used to style the highlight with standard CSS values.

 `borderRadius` - used to set the border radius of the background of the highlight.

 Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan", "grey", "white" or "black".
 RGB values can also be used (e.g. "#80FF00").
+You can also use colours from the current theme, e.g. `peekViewResult.background`.

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon (see https://octicons.github.com/).
 Defaults to a tick if it's not valid.
 You can also use "todo-tree", or "todo-tree-filled" if you want to use the icon from the activity view.